Trump tells Michigan rally: "This is not a crowd of a person who comes in second place"

 The latest CBS News Battleground Tracker poll shows Joe Biden leading Mr. Trump 53%-45% in Michigan.

-On Thursday, the president continues to battle the fallout from his interviews with Washington Post journalist Bob Woodward.
-According to excerpts from Woodward's book that were released early, Mr. Trump told Woodward he intended to downplay the virus to avoid working people into a panic.
+On Thursday, the president continued to battle the fallout from his interviews with Washington Post journalist Bob Woodward.
+According to early excerpts from Woodward's book, Mr. Trump told him he intended to downplay the virus to avoid causing people to panic.

 In the recorded interview, Mr. Trump acknowledged that COVID-19 "goes through air" despite continuing to speak at packed events.